-This National Operational Guidance (NOG) highlights key actions for fire and rescue service responders in the event of a major incident.
-It is ‘context’ guidance; it addresses the hazards that relate specifically to the scale of major incidents rather than the activity that needs to take place.
-Guidance dealing with the hazards of the activity of major incidents such as flooding, CBRN(e) events or a large scale fire are covered elsewhere within the NOG framework.
+This Operational Guidance highlights key actions for fire and rescue services in the event of a major incident.
+It is ‘context’ guidance, addressing the hazards that relate specifically to the scale of major incidents rather than the activity that needs to take place.
+Guidance dealing with the hazards of the activity of major incidents such as terrorist attacks, flooding, CBRN(e) events or a large-scale fire are covered elsewhere within the National Fire Chiefs Council (NFCC) Operational Guidance framework.

-Fire and rescue services and other emergency responders do not use terms such as disaster or crisis to describe a large scale emergency.
-They respond to incidents, or major incidents, and this guidance set out the additional activities or responsibilities that may be required to manage a major incident.
-It is important that the individuals who could be first on scene for their respective responder agency are able to declare a major incident according to service and local arrangements, and that they understand the benefits of doing so early.
+Fire and rescue services and other emergency responders do not use terms such as disaster or crisis to describe a large-scale emergency.
+They respond to incidents, or major incidents, and this guidance sets out the additional activities or responsibilities that may be required to manage a major incident.
+It is important that the individuals who could be first on scene for their respective responding agency are able to declare a major incident according to service and local arrangements, and that they understand the benefits of doing so early.

 An event or situation with a range of serious consequences which requires special arrangements to be implemented by one or more emergency responder agency.

 JESIP provides further notes about this definition on their website.